-It's almost Fall and that means everything's coming up pumpkin!
+It's Fall and that means everything's coming up pumpkin!
 Here is the must have recipe of the season: Perfect Pumpkin Pie.

 The other night my mom, our son and his darling wife were all coming over for dinner.
 I had worked all day on the website, and then made dinner.
 At the last minute, literally the last minute, I decided we needed dessert and thought a pumpkin pie would be Gr8.

 It was 5 pm and the kids were arriving at 6, that's right, 6.
 One hour to make a whole pie.
 Well guess what?
 The process takes less than an hour; not counting baking time, because it can bake while you have cocktails, appys and dinner!

 Most pumpkin pie recipes call for evaporated milk, which I didn't have on hand.
 I did have a couple cans of Eagle Brand Condensed Milk in the pantry.
 A quick search on-line revealed an Eagle Brand recipe using their condensed milk; I modified the recipe a little and it was DELICIOUS!!!
 This is my pumpkin pie recipe from now on.

-Heat oven to 425ºF.
+- Heat oven to 425ºF.

-Pour the pumpkin mixture into the pie shell.
+- Pour the pumpkin mixture into the pie shell.

-Bake for 15 minutes at 425ºF then reduce the oven temperature to 350ºF and bake for another 30 to 40 minutes or until a knife inserted about 1" from the edge of the crust comes out clean.
+- Bake for 15 minutes at 425ºF then reduce the oven temperature to 350ºF and bake for another 30 to 40 minutes or until a knife inserted about 1" from the edge of the crust comes out clean.

-Cool on wire rack.
+- Cool on wire rack.

-Serve with whipped cream.
+- Serve with whipped cream.